zxc916684603/ecs/intl.en-US/Block Storage/Block storage FAQ.md

 ## When I delete a cloud disk, will the corresponding snapshots also be deleted? {#section_a41_mgr_fhb .section}

 If you have selected **Delete Automatic Snapshots While Releasing Disk**, the corresponding automatic snapshots will be deleted when you delete the associated cloud disk.
 However, corresponding manual snapshots are retained.
 You can modify this setting at any time by setting the required policy.
-For more information, see [Apply automatic snapshot policies to disks](../../../../intl.en-US/Snapshots/Use snapshots/Apply automatic snapshot policies to disks.md#).
+For more information, see [Apply or disable an automatic snapshot policy](../../../../reseller.en-US/Snapshots/Automatic snapshot policies/Apply or disable an automatic snapshot policy.md#).

 ## Why are some automatic snapshots on my cloud disk missing? {#section_jvf_shr_fhb .section}